LinuxAtDuke/Intro-To-Linux/README.md

     Type "help", "copyright", "credits" or "license" for more information.
     >>>

-## Unit 1: Lab 1 - Accessing a remote console, playing around
+## Lab 1 - Accessing a remote console, playing around

 1. Open up a terminal window and ssh into the host provided.
 2. Once there echo your path.